prog4biol/pfb2019/problemsets/Python_04_problemset.md

    8	ATGGGCCC
    ```

 11. Use list comprehension to generate a list of tuples.
 The tuples should contain sequences and lengths from the previous problem.
-Print out the length and the sequence i.e., "4\\tATGC\\n".
+Print out the length and the sequence (i.e., "4\\tATGC\\n").

-12. Modify the script from #11 so that you also print out the number (postion in the list) of each sequence i.e. "1\\t4\\tACGT\\n"
+12. Modify the script from #11 so that you also print out the number (postion in the list) of each sequence (i.e., "1\\t4\\tACGT\\n")

 13. Have you been commiting you work?